aaronmyatt/pdcrudblog/start.md

 # Start
 Any pipe can be executed as a server.
-However, you will want to create an "entry" pipe that delegates the request to other pipes, much a like a route file in a traditional framework.
+Run this pipe locally with: `deno run -A --unstable-kv .pd/start/server.ts`

 ## Index Page
-We will use a [blog template](https://github.com/davidgrzyb/tailwind-blog-template/tree/master) to make our lives easier!
+We will use a [blog template](https://github.com/davidgrzyb/tailwind-blog-template/tree/master) to make our lives easier.

 - route: /
 - ```ts